anvitvemuri1234/Envision/README.md

 ### Installation and Running the App
 To install Envision, download it from the App Store (iOS).
 Follow the standard installation process for your device.
 After installation, sign in with google, apple, or email.
 In addition, you can sign in anonymously.

-### Contributing
-We welcome contributions to improve the HS Portfolio Creator app.
-To contribute, fork the repository, create a new branch for your feature or bugfix, commit your changes, and push your branch to your fork.
-Then, create a pull request with a detailed description of your changes.

 ### License
 The HS Portfolio Creator app is licensed under the MIT License.
-For more details, please refer to the LICENSE file in the repository.
+For more details, please refer to the P file in the repository.